 - 363,000 acres are now protected from future development through a conservation easement held by the Forest Society of Maine and by the State

 - A trail easement allowing the establishment of 121 acres of hiking trails in the Moosehead region and a $1 million fund for construction and management of those trails has been donated to the State.

 The plan approval that Plum Creek received was only a rezoning approval.
-Prior to any actual development, Plum Creek will have to obtain various types of development permits, which NRCM will be tracking and taking action on as we deem necessary.
+Prior to any actual development, Plum Creek would have had to obtain various types of development permits.

 As of early 2014, Plum Creek has not submitted any applications for any of the development activities.
 NRCM was the first organization to oppose this plan, which, in addition to too much development in the wrong places, proposed no additional permanent conservation.
 NRCM spoke out, and so did the people of Maine, including residents of the Moosehead region.
 In response, Plum Creek went back to the drawing board.
 The message was clear: the time had come for an alternative vision for the Moosehead region, one that provides permanent, large-scale conservation, concentrates development in and near existing communities, ensures development that strengthens the economy for local people, and protects the region’s beauty, character and heritage.